IBAnimatable/IBAnimatable/README.md

 # IBAnimatable
-IBAnimatable helps designers and developers design UI, navigations, interactions and animations in Interface Builder.
+Design and prototype App Store ready App's UI, interaction, navigation, transition and animation in Interface Builder with IBAnimatable.

 As a designer, we love Sketch, which is a simple but yet super powerful tool to design UI.
-However, Sketch doesn't support navigations, interactions and animations, we may need another tool like Framer to design them.
-Also, to make a shippable App, we need to use Xcode and Interface Builder to redo the UI and animations.
-To smooth the process and minimise the waste, we create `IBAnimatable` to make Interface Builder designable and animatable.
+However, Sketch doesn't support interaction, navigation, transition and animation design, we may need another tool like Framer to design them.
+Also, to make an App Store read App, we need to use Xcode and Interface Builder to redesign and program the UI and animations.
+To speed up the process and minimise the waste, we create `IBAnimatable` to make Interface Builder designable and animatable.

 ## Features
-* From design to shippable App - What you design in Interface Builder is what the App exactly looks like.
+* From prototype to shippable App Store ready App - What you design in Interface Builder is what the App exactly looks like.
-* Designer friendly - Sketch-ish configuration panel on Attributes Inspector to lower the learning curve to use Interface Builder.
+* Designer friendly - Sketch style configuration panel on Attributes Inspector to lower the learning curve to use Interface Builder.
-* Animation desigin support in Swift playground - Design animations on Swift playground to save time for runing on simulator or actual iOS devices.
+* Animation desigin support in Swift playground - Similar to Framer Studio.
+Design animations in Swift playground to save time for runing on simulator or actual iOS devices.
-* Built-in Auto Layout support - We can use Auto Layout and Size Classes with `IBAnimatable` to support multiple iOS devices.
+* Built-in Auto Layout support - We can use Auto Layout and Size Classes with `IBAnimatable` to support orientations and multiple iOS devices.
 * Navigation support - We can use default navigation pattern in the App and `IBAnimatable` also adds unwind segues to unwind or dismiss scene without any code.
 * Protocol oriented programming - `IBAnimatable` used protocol oriented programming paradigm.
-Thanks to Swift protocol extension, it is very easy to support more designable or animatable features.
-We can even use protocol extension create own set of AnimatableViews instead of using the default ones from `IBAnimatable`.
+Thanks to Swift protocol extension, it is easy to support more designable or animatable features.
+We can even use protocol extension create own set of custom UI elements instead of using the default ones from `IBAnimatable`.

 ## How to run sample project

-## Design in Interface Builder
+## How to design in Interface Builder
 ![](https://raw.githubusercontent.com/JakeLin/IBAnimatable/master/Screenshots/DesignInInterfaceBuilder.png)

 To use `IBAnimatable` to design the UI and animations in Interface Builder, just follow few steps as below: